 Related article: Everything you need to know about picking the right grout

-Gaining popularity in the last year or two, Kitkat-shaped mosaics have cemented themselves as one of the top kitchen splashback trends of 2021!
-Not just available in solid colours, designer finish crackle glaze options have come onto the market as well as truly heavenly natural marble tiles too.
+Gaining popularity in the last year or two, Kitkat-shaped mosaics have cemented themselves as one of the top kitchen splashback trends of 2022!
+And you’re not limited to just solid colours!
+Designer finish crackle glaze options have come onto the market as well as truly heavenly natural marble tiles too.
 (And yes, marble is a good idea for a kitchen splashback so long as you follow this advice.)

 Zellige square shape (hand-chiseled Moroccan tiles)

-With earthy materials and organic finishes being one of the top interior trends of 2021, it’s easy to see why these dreamy hand-chiseled Moroccan tiles, called Zellige, have made our list!
-Available in a wide range of muted tones, including sage, rust and wheat, each tile is unique with irregular pits and cracks.
+With earthy materials and organic finishes being one of the top interior trends, it’s easy to see why these dreamy hand-chiseled Moroccan tiles, called Zellige, have made our list!
+Available in a wide range of muted tones, including sage and wheat, each tile is unique with irregular pits and cracks.
 Brace yourself though, they cost a small fortune.

 Extra large porcelain panels

-Forget worrying about grout ever again — introducing extra large porcelain panels!
-These large panels are actually extra large tiles that come in various lengths (some are over 3m long!).
-Available in a wide range of colour options and patterns, including concrete look, natural marble and sliced stone, they are more affordable than comparable products such as Caesarstone and have loads of other benefits.
+For modern or luxe homes, a popular kitchen splashback option is extra large porcelain panels!
+These panels are actually extra large slab tiles that come in various lengths (some are over 3m long!).
+Available in a wide range of colour options and patterns, including concrete look, natural marble and sliced stone, they are more affordable than comparable products such as Caesarstone.
+Best of all, they are zero maintenance and you’ll never have to worry about grout again!

 An option that’s not so much a trend as a firm favourite is solid stone.
 You can find hundreds of different types of stone on the market now.
 This year, we’re seeing bolder colours and stronger veining gain popularity.